-Council conducts indexation each year and a full revaluation of buildings every five years.
-The next revaluation is due on 2027/2028 financial year.
+Council revalues the building very 5 years, the next revaluation is due on 2027/2028 financial year.

 Operational Land

 Council engages external, independent and qualified valuer to determine the fair value of the council's operational land.
 Operational land was revalued on 30 June 2023 and fair values were determined by Scott Fullarton Valuation Pty Ltd.